 The San Diego Housing Commission (SDHC) has earned a national reputation as a model public housing agency, creating innovative programs that provide housing opportunities for low-income and homeless individuals and families in the City of San Diego — the eighth-largest city in the nation, second largest in California.

-An award-winning, state-chartered public housing agency created in 1979, SDHC performs three major program functions that create affordable housing opportunities:
+An award-winning public housing agency created in 1979, SDHC performs three major program functions that create affordable housing opportunities:

 - Partner to address homelessness, including HOUSING FIRST – SAN DIEGO, SDHC’s landmark homelessness action plan; and